-Synonyms of Iris fulva (8) (Last updated on 2-1-21): Iris cupraea Pursh, Iris ecristata Alexander, Iris fulva f. fulvaurea (Small) N.C.Hend., Iris fulvaurea Small, Iris rubescens Raf., Limniris fulva (Ker Gawl.)
+Synonyms of Iris fulva (8) (Updated on 11-27-21 from Plants of the World Online): Iris cupraea Pursh, Iris ecristata Alexander, Iris fulva f. fulvaurea (Small) N.C.Hend., Iris fulvaurea Small, Iris rubescens Raf., Limniris fulva (Ker Gawl.)
 Rodion., Neubeckia fulva (Ker Gawl.)
 Alef., Phaeiris fulva (Ker Gawl.)
 M.B.Crespo, Mart.-Azorín & Mavrodiev

 Iris fulva Ker Gawl. is the correct and accepted scientific name for this species of Iris.
 It was first documented by John Bellenden Ker Gawler in Botanical Magazine in 1812.

 The genus, Iris Tourn ex L, was described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
 Mr. Linnaeus gave credit to Joseph Pitton de Tournefort for first naming and describing the genus.